SharePoint/sp-dev-docs/docs/spfx/toolchain/provision-sharepoint-assets.md

 </ApplyElementManifests>
 ```

-#### Configure the SharePoint feature
+## Configure the SharePoint feature

-In order to include the XML files, you will need to first define the feature configuration in the *package-solution.json* configuration file underneath the *config* folder in your project.
-The *package-solution.json* contains the key metadata information about your client-side solution package and is referenced when you run the `package-solution` gulp task which packages your solution into a `.sppkg` file.
+To include the XML files, you must first define the feature configuration in the *package-solution.json* configuration file under the *config* folder in your project.
+The *package-solution.json* contains the key metadata information about your client-side solution package and is referenced when you run the `package-solution` gulp task that packages your solution into an `.sppkg` file.

 ```json
 {